OpenZeppelin/configs/README.md

 # code-style

 Code style guidelines and rules for OpenZeppelin projects.
+Reusable linter and formatter configurations.

 ## Solidity